ScareCrow-23/Task-Manager-MERN/Documentation.md

 Fifth commit - (24-07-2024) -
 Completed Tasks, Trash and Users page.
 I created a lot of different components and reused them in all these pages.
 Just a few more fixes and edits on the front end then we can start working on the backend.
 If everything goes well front end will be completed by tomorrow.

+Sixth commit - (24-07-2024) -
+Front end has been completed with some bugs or set backs cause I don't have a working backend.
+I will start working on the backend soon, so I can address this issues and find a solution for them.